NESCent/1000-datasets/data/cleaner_old_all_datasets/Data-curation.md

 data varies by journal…

-BIOSTAT
+* BIOSTAT

 extracted DOI's from abbreviated reference entry (e.g., "Biostat (2005) 6(1): 27-38 doi:10.1093/biostatistics/kxh015") using:
 Find: ^(.+?)doi:(\d+)
 Replace: \2

-JOURNAL OF MONEY CREDIT AND BANKING
+* Journal Of Money Credit And Banking

 note: no article DOI's available in data table fixed ref broken across fields

-SYSTEMATIC BIOLOGY
+* Systematic Biology

 A couple of entries had different issue numbers indicated in different places - should check references to verify the rest of the information (items noted in "COMMENTS")
 DOI'S adjusted to contain just DOI, extra bib info moved to 'COMMENTS' (amount of info recorded differs by row/item)

-JOURNAL OF APPLIED ECONOMETRICS
+* Journal Of Applied Econometrics

 note: no article DOI's available in data table

-ECONOMETRIC SOCIETY
+* Econometric Society

 note: no article DOI's available in data table

-THE FEDERAL RESERVE BANK OF St. LOUIS REVIEW
+* The Federal Reserve Bank Of St. Louis Review

 note: no article DOI's available in data table

-CONFLICT RESOLUTION
+* Conflict Resolution

 note: no article DOI's available in data table

-INTERNATIONAL STUDIES QUARTERLY
+* International Studies Quarterly

 note: no article DOI's available in data table

-JOURNAL OF PEACE RESEARCH
+* Journal Of Peace Research

 note: no article DOI's available in data table
---- end jrnl archives ---

-PDB
+### PDB

 Added dates from file list. files names by accession.
 GS Search Terms were constructed for PDB entries that did not yet have publication info, following the example of previous GS Search Term phrases.

-TreeBase
+### TreeBase

 When matching dates, file found for S1253 (collected Dec 17 2010), but with no corresponding entry in the data table